 Disciplinary action including but not limited to detention or suspension from school will be taken for all office referrals which are considered chronic behavior violations (refer to student code of conduct handbook).

 The administrators/or their designee will make final determination of what is or is not appropriate to wear to school.
-In the event any student requires an accommodation to the dress code due to religious beliefs, the student's request should be directed to the Principal who will ensure no student is discriminated against on the basis of their religion or restrained in the exercise of his religious beliefs.
 This decision is final and is not subject to appeal.